 What are Flows in Salesforce?

-Flows are currently just part of the toolset on Lightning Flow, the process automation feature on Salesforce that contains Flow Builder, Process Builder and Workflow Rules.
+Flows are currently part of the toolset on Lightning Flow, the process automation feature on Salesforce that contains Flow Builder, Process Builder and Workflow Rules.
 You can build simple automation in Process Builder, but Salesforce has been investing heavily in Flows for years.
 In fact, Process Builder and Workflow Rules are being retired — existing Processes will continue to be supported but you can’t create new automation.
-So plenty of teams are migrating from Process Builder to Flows.
+So lots of teams are migrating from Process Builder to Flows.

 What Flow metadata types are there?